-- 1. If an instructor suspects that a student engaged in academic dishonesty misconduct that could result in a non-terminal sanction, the instructor notifies the student in writing of the misconduct and sanction imposed.
+- 1. If an instructor suspects that a student engaged in academic dishonesty misconduct that could result in a non-terminal sanction, the instructor notifies the student in writing of the misconduct and sanction imposed within ten (10) business days from the date the instructor became aware of the alleged academic dishonesty.
 The sanction should align with language contained in the course syllabus, and program handbook if applicable. - 2.
-The instructor also notifies the student of their right to appeal as specified by the Academic Grievance Process.
+The instructor also notifies the student of their right to appeal as specified by the Academic Complaint Process published in the Student Handbook. - 3.
+Any appeal of the non-terminal academic sanction shall follow the Academic Complaint Process.